Kurihara-D/resume/docs/README.md

 ## Skills

-- Design and Development in Ruby/Ruby on Rails
+- Design and Development
-- Design and build a cloud in AWS
+- Design and build a Cloud
 - Database Design
 - Cloud development for availability and scalability